willswire/workforce/README.md

-# uds-package-workerd
+# workforce
-a UDS package for Cloudflare's workerd
+a Helm chart for Cloudflare Workers